-Cold Water Survival, Hypothermia, Rescue and Recovery
+Cold Water Survival, Hypothermia, Rescue & Recovery

-by Vincent Pica, Chief of Staff, First District, Southern Region (D1SR), U.S. Coast Guard Auxiliary
+By Vincent Pica, Chief of Staff, First District Southern Region United States Coast Guard Auxiliary

-Hypothermia is a subject that my son and I, members "back in the day", of a USCGAux Cold Water Team, were trained in.
-Recently, among the professional life-saving community whispers started that we have had it all wrong, that data, from U.S. Navy studies from the post WWII era on "Time of Useful Consciousness" on molded dummies with internal brass skeletons didn't calibrate to live testing conducted by various scientific and medical studies done in the last couple of years.
-Further, medical testing of the effects of cold water on the human physiology would lead one to believe that the standard "fireman's hoist" of a stricken mariner, taught everywhere, could in fact lead to a worsening of the effects of cold water on the victim, even leading to death.
-This column is about
+Hypothermia is a subject that my son and I, members "back in the day" of a USCGAux Cold Water Team, were trained in.
+Recently, amongst the professional life-saving community, whispers started that we had it all wrong - that data, from US Navy studies from the post WWII era on "Time of Useful Consciousness" on molded dummies with internal brass skeletons, didn't calibrate to live testing conducted by various scientific and medical studies in the last couple of years.
+Further, medical testing of the effects of cold water on human physiology would lead one to believe that the standard "fireman's hoist" of a stricken mariner, taught everywhere, could in fact lead to a worsening of the effects of cold water on the victim, even leading to death.
+This column is about that.